LeetCodes/hackers/README.md

 ## Feature requests ##

-If you have some ideas to offer, please [create an issue](https://github.com/robinouu/hackers/issues/new) with an *enhancement* tag.
+If you have some ideas, please [create an issue](https://github.com/robinouu/hackers/issues/new) with an *enhancement* tag, I will consider it as soon as possible.

 ## Thanks to ! ##